TolikPylypchuk/SharpHook/docs/articles/hooks.md

 Calling `Dispose` when the hook is not running is safe - it just won't do anything (other than marking the instance as disposed).
 You can check whether the hook is disposed using the `IsDisposed` property.

+Hook events are of type `HookEvent` or a derived type which contains more info.
+It's possible to suppress event propagation by setting the `SuppressEvent` property to `true` inside the event handler.
+This must be done synchronously and is only supported on Windows and macOS.

-**Important**: Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static method to set the hook callback for libuiohook, and there may only be one callback at a time.
+**Important**: Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static method to set the hook callback for libuiohook, so there may only be one callback at a time.

 ## The Default Implementations